iRon7/Join-Object/README.md

  - `FullJoin-Object` (alias `FullJoin`)
 Returns all records when there is a match in either left or right table.

+*Notes*

-*Note:* All `Join` commands are compatible with PowerShell version 2 and higher.
+ 1. All `Join` commands are compatible with PowerShell version 2 and higher.

 Parameters
 ==========